Social class in the United States: Social status

-Social class is sometimes presented as a description of how members of the society have sorted themselves along a continuum of positions varying in importance, influence, prestige, and compensation.
-In these models, certain occupations are considered to be desirable and influential, while others are considered to be menial, repetitive, and unpleasant.
+In some models, certain occupations are considered to be desirable and influential, while others are considered to be menial, repetitive, and unpleasant.
 (In some cases, non-occupational roles such as a parent or volunteer mentor, are also considered.)
 Generally, the higher the ranking on such a scale, the higher the skill and education levels required to perform it.

 Some sociologists consider the higher income and prestige of higher ranked jobs to simply be incentives to encourage members of society to obtain the skills necessary to perform important work.
-This is an important mechanism in the economic theory of capitalism, and is compatible with the notion that class is mutable and determined by a combination of choices and opportunities.
+This is an important mechanism in the economic theory of capitalism and is compatible with the notion that class is mutable and determined by a combination of choices and opportunities.

 In other cases, class or status is inherited.
 For example, being the son or daughter of a wealthy individual, may carry a higher status and different cultural connotations than being a member of nouveau riche ("new money") or have a planned path of positive freedom.
-Those taking the functionalist approach to sociology and economics view social classes as components essential for the survival of complex societies such as American society.
+Those taking the functionalist approach to sociology and economics view social classes as components essential for the survival of complex societies, such as American society.